 Mrs Tapley is the Director of Teaching and Learning for PHSE in school and organises the timetable for the PSHE Careers in school.
 Mrs Tapley will invite speakers in school and will organise resources for Form Tutors to deliver in school for all pupils (email@example.com).

-Ms Ellis is our Careers Advisor from Changing Education.
-Ms Ellis is in school every other Tuesday from September until April and is able to offer careers advice and guidance to students.
+Mr John Knight is our Careers Advisor from Changing Education.
+Mr John Knight is in school every other Tuesday from September until April and is able to offer careers advice and guidance to students.